Biography

 The 1:1 Scale and the Mosaicking Process

+The X-ray source essentially casts a parallel beam, resulting in a 1:1 scale representation.
+For large subjects, such as his celebrated X-ray of a motorcycle or an elephant skull, Turvey must utilize a complex "mosaicking" technique.
 The motorcycle X-ray, for example, required approximately 50 separate sheets of film, each exposed sequentially with varying parameters to account for the differing densities of metal, rubber, and glass.
 These sheets were then digitized via high-resolution photographic scanners and painstakingly stitched together in a digital environment.
-This process, which can take several months to complete, results in a final digital file of immense resolution, often exceeding one gigabyte in size.

 Post-Processing and the "Visual Path"